google/go-cloud/internal/docs/design.md

 		interface should document these assumptions.
-Just remember that each method can be implemented independently: if one method is mutually exclusive with another, it would be better to return a more complicated data type from one methodthan to have separate methods.
+Just remember that each method can be implemented independently: if one method is mutually exclusive with another, it would be better to return a more complicated data type from one method than to have separate methods.

--   Transient network errors should be handled by an interface's implementation and not bubbled up as a distinguishible error through a generic interface.
+-   Transient network errors should be handled by an interface's implementation and not bubbled up as a distinguishable error through a generic interface.
 		Retry logic is best handled as low in the stack as possible to avoid [cascading failure][].
 APIs should try to surface "permanent" errors (e.g. malformed request, bad permissions) where appropriate so that application logic does not attempt to retry idempotent operations, but the responsibility is largely on the library, not on the application.